amd-shiraz/the_pebble/docs/aws/cloudfront/cloudfront.md

 ### Request flow

 1. User/service requests a download from **source** (or your “signer” API).
-2. You authorizes the request (customer entitlement / login / IAM / etc.).
+2. You authorize the request (customer entitlement / login / IAM / etc.)
-3. You returns a **signed CloudFront URL** (or sets signed cookies).
+3. You return a **signed CloudFront URL** (or sets signed cookies).
 4. User downloads from CloudFront using the signed URL/cookies.
 5. CloudFront validates signature using **public key** and serves content; otherwise **403**.